 Whilst it might not compare to the likes of Shanghai and Beijing, Hangzhou does have a growing expat community.
 Although you probably won’t see many non-Chinese faces walking the streets of Hangzhou, fellow expats are out there- I promise!

-Fortunately there are some great WeChat groups for expats to keep you in the loop with what’s going on (not familiar with WeChat yet?
-Take a look at the YouTube video below!).
+Fortunately there are some great WeChat groups for expats to keep you in the loop with what’s going on and plenty of great apps for foreigners in China to help you get by

 There are many different social groups that you can get involved in by joining the relevant WeChat group.
 There is a walking group that goes out hiking every Tuesday.
 There is a buy and sell group.
 There is a women rugby group, a chat for expat parents and a Hangzhou social group that promotes nights out and events in and around the city.